Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Tuition, fees and program costs

-$5,000 bursary – You are eligible for the bursary if you are a Canadian or permanent resident, and agree to work with Nova Scotia's Department of Community Services’ Disability Support Program for one year upon graduation.
+You are eligible for a bursary that covers tuition, textbooks and student fees, if you are a Canadian or permanent resident, and agree to work with Nova Scotia's Department of Community Services’ Disability Support Professional Program for one year upon graduation.
 Further details are provided after successful admissions to the program.

 In addition to annual tuition, there are program costs (books, tools, etc.) and student fees for College services, health and dental plans, your student association and parking.